 Pioneer DJ PLX-1000 Professional Turntable

-The platter is driven by a powerful direct drive motor which provides exceptional speed and accuracy.
-The motor is enclosed within an anti-vibration housing which ensures smooth operation.
+A strong direct-drive motor that provides exceptional speed and accuracy drives the platter.
+The motor is enclosed within an anti-vibration housing, which ensures smooth operation.

-Metal chassis protects DJ PLX-1000 against damage.
-The front panel of the unit is constructed from durable plastic which resists scratching.
+The metal chassis protects the DJ PLX-1000 against damage.
+The front panel of the unit is constructed from durable plastic, which resists scratching.

 The DJ PL-1000 weighs approximately 5 pounds (2.3 kg) and measures 13.8 inches long x 6.7 inches wide x 7.9 inches tall (34 cm x 18 cm x 20 cm).